sixtyandme logo

 3 Ways to Boost Your Metabolism After 60

 If you have gained a bit of weight (or more) over the past few years and you feel like it is an inevitable part of aging, let me tell you this is untrue.
-If, no matter what diet you have tried, the stubborn pounds just won’t leave you, read on.
+If, no matter what diet you have tried, the stubborn pounds just won’t leave you, you might need to boost your metabolism.

 Old myths die hard.
 There is a ton of misinformation out there about weight loss and how to maintain a healthy weight.